 According to Experien, 27% of Aussies stated they purchased income protection.
 However, the global average is closer to 33%.

-Finally, consider this; the average age you’ll need to claim on your income protection, according to Asteron Life, is 46.
+Finally, consider this; the average age you’ll need to claim on your income protection is 46.
 But, the average age that most Aussies let their policies lapse is 45.

 It would seem that many of us don’t yet have income protection.
 Those that do may not have enough cover, and often we discontinue cover right before it’s needed.